numba/llvmlite/docs/source/admin-guide/install.rst

    and in particular note the use of the ``LLVM_CONFIG`` environment variable for specifying where your LLVM install is.

+What not to do...

+1. Do not install a  pre-built LLVM package through your package manager (apt, yum, brew...) or otherwise.
+The LLVM contained within almost certainly doesn't carry the patches needed for running the Numba/llvmlite stack.
+Doing this anyway may result in erroneous behaviour at runtime.

 Building manually
 =================